Replication origin v7

 max_replication_slots as well as

-max_replication_slots parameter is not set to a high enough value, synchronization replication still succeeds, but without the replication origin performance advantage.
+max_replication_slots parameter isn't set to a high enough value, synchronization replication still succeeds but without the replication origin performance advantage.

 The publication server log file contains the following warning in such cases:

-The following example shows some of the replication slot information for a 3-primary node system running on a single database cluster.
+The following example shows some of the replication slot information for a three-primary node system running on a single database cluster.

 The following shows the maximum allowable number of replication slots:

-The number should be sufficiently greater than the number of replication slots and replication origins currently allocated.
+Use a number greater than the number of replication slots and replication origins currently allocated.

 The following displays the replication slots: